gdjohnson/TK19/schools & fields/ethnomethodology.md

 > In the [[natural attitude]], the perceiver simply believes that "as he sees things, so they are"; the cognizer simply assumes, until he has counter-evidence, that his understanding of his circumstances is adequate, and the actor likewise assumes that actions which were successful in previous similar conditions will be successful in the present situation.

-This [[natural attitude]], arguably, is what must be complicated by skepticism in adversarial [[games]] and [[selection|selection games]], where evaluators naturally expect evaluated subjects to strategically mis-represent themselves.
+This [[natural attitude]], arguably, is what must be complicated by skepticism in adversarial [[games]] and [[selection game|selection games]], where evaluators naturally expect evaluated subjects to strategically mis-represent themselves.

 A second crucial phenomenological input is the idea of the "construction" of objects from its sensory presentation.
 There are always aspects to e.g. a chair which are sensorily undetectable to me at a given moment, but which I fill in by assuming, from a partial view of the chair, the identity of the whole: